 For example, let’s say you are using an electronics store web app.
 In the past, that’s where you’ve always bought Apple products.
 Now you’re back and want to buy a new smartphone.
 You click in the search bar and start typing the word “smartphone.”
 After the first letters are on the display, the search suggests you look for “Smartphone,” “Smartphone cases,” “Smartphone printer.”
 Knowing that you’re an Apple fan and likely interested in buying another iPhone, the search will also offer you some personalized suggestions like iPhone X, iPhone 11, etc.

-As you plan and implement site search for your web app, keep in mind that auto-complete and auto-suggest can help improve your app’s user experience, and increase user satisfaction.
+As you plan and implement in app search for your web app, keep in mind that auto-complete and auto-suggest can help improve your app’s user experience, and increase user satisfaction.

-How to implement site search for web apps
+How to implement in app search for web apps

 Search is often only a fraction of a much larger project that requires varying degrees of knowledge and skills.
 Consequently, your in-house software developers are likely to have little to no experience developing a comprehensive search that has all of the functionality required.

-This is why you want to pick a site search platform that already offers the core capabilities along with advanced search features and pre-built UI elements.
+This is why you would want to pick a site search platform that already offers the core capabilities along with advanced search features and pre-built UI elements, that make implementation simple.
 Which provider fits you best depends on your business, your unique use case, and your requirements.
 Check out our blog post, where we compare three of the most common site search solutions to learn more.

 When choosing a site search solution, you need to make sure that it actually works for your use case.
 Some solutions offer automatic crawling and indexing of content.
 However, single-page applications (SPAs), for example, are technically different from regular websites and crawlers need to be able to access and scan AJAX-loaded content.
 Additionally, you may have authentication in place that a crawler may not be able to get past.
 This doesn’t mean that a web crawler is not suitable for your use case at all.
 Yet, it’s something you should check with the site search provider.
 If the provider doesn’t offer a web crawler or if your content cannot be crawled, they certainly offer an API that you can use to feed content into the solution.